 CVADs are used to:

-• Give medicines that affect the heart, especially if a quick response to the medicine is wanted.
+• Give medicines that affect the heart, especially in an emergency.

 • Give large amounts of blood or fluid quickly.